Recently updated on September 12th, 2024 at 10:23 am

 The WiFi is Almost Non-Existent

-We were warned about New Zealand and its slow WiFi, but Australia was way worse in our opinion.
-It was the first time we stayed in AirBnBs that did not have WiFi included.
+We were warned about New Zealand’s slow WiFi, but Australia was way worse, in our opinion.
+It was the first time we stayed in an Airbnb that did not include WiFi.
 We expected it in the camper van, but not in the cities.
-If you are someone that likes to be connected all the time, I use the Google Fi SIM card (click here to get a $20 credit) and it worked great in Australia.
+If you like to be connected all the time, I use the Google Fi SIM card (click here to get a $20 credit), and it worked great in Australia (and the rest of the countries we visited except Namibia.)
 We just had to rely on cell service instead of WiFi.

 Budget Travel isn’t Impossible

 Australia is definitely not a cheap country, but that doesn’t mean it should be off your radar completely.
 We traveled in the middle of winter and found some amazing deals on places and our vehicle rentals.
 Eating out was a rare occasion for us which saved us a pretty penny.
-We enjoyed the free tastings at wineries, happy hour deals and we split everything we ordered.
+We enjoyed the free tastings at wineries and happy hour deals, and we split everything we ordered.
 Farmer’s markets are the best place to get produce and local treats.
 Most of the hiking and parks are free as well as the beaches, so enjoy the natural beauty of Australia.
 We opted out of almost every tourist activity except for the Penguins at Phillip Island and the animal sanctuary in Yarra Valley.

 Know the Deadly Wildlife

 OK, so this can be terrifying, but it’s important to know.
 This is the list I familiarized myself with.
-I made sure to read the facts, because rarely do these animals actually strike and it’s pretty easy to stay away from them all.
+I made sure to read the facts because rarely do these animals actually strike, and it’s pretty easy to stay away from them all.
 It’s just good to know what they look like and what to do if you do encounter one.
 We got pretty lucky because most of the snakes and spiders are pretty scarce in the winter months.
 That might be another reason to visit when it’s a little cooler.

-Beaches are Amazing, but there’s more
+Beaches are Amazing, but there’s Much More to Explore

 About 85% of the population of Australia lives near the coastline and the beaches are world famous.
 There are at least 10,000 beaches in the country.
 But the entire middle of the country is pretty amazing also.
 The mountains in the east, the desert in the middle – the plants and animals here can’t be found anywhere else in the world.
 Just consider a little internal exploring if you are making the long journey to the land down under.